 Traveling with Flying Jayhawks soon?
 Get to know your hosts from the KU Alumni Association, KU Endowment and many of our other partners on The Hill.
 We make every effort to send a University host when possible in order to enhance your experience and make each trip unique.
 Who will you travel with next?

-Number of countries visited: 35 and counting
+Number of countries visited: 1

-Favorite travel destinations: Switzerland and Greece
+Favorite travel destinations: To be determined!

 Vice President for Marketing, Membership and Business Development